inet-framework/inet/doc/src/users-guide/ch-transport.rst

    udp: <default("Udp")> like IUdp if hasUdp;
    sctp: <default("Sctp")> like ISctp if hasSctp;

-As RTP is more specialized that the other ones (multimedia streaming), INET provides a separate node type, :ned:`RtpHost`, for modeling RTP traffic.
+As RTP is more specialized than the other ones (multimedia streaming), INET provides a separate node type, :ned:`RtpHost`, for modeling RTP traffic.